 This is the 1960 style of hood bird emblem.

-Similar to the 1959’s front fender ornament, it has a bird emblem in the middle, although it is the 1960 bird.
+Similar to the 1959’s front fender ornament, the emblem in the middle is a 1960 bird.
 Instead of the black background, it is clear.

 On the 1958 Thunderbird door panels are five striped ornaments.